sakura90/sorted-array-operations/README.md

 This library has the set operations on sorted arrays and follows the way of implementing `lower_bound` and `upper_bound` in the standard libraries in C++ and Python.
 These 2 differences are the major differences between this library and [sorted-array-functions](https://www.npmjs.com/package/sorted-array-functions).
-Other related libraries can be found in Google.
+Other related libraries can be found in Google search.

 ## Contributing
 The sorted array operation library welcomes patches/pulls for features and bug fixes.
 Please open an issue and send a PR request!